Freakonomics is a mix of psychology, sociology, and economics.

 - Bullet Summary

-- Crime rates dropped because of abortion law
+- Crime rates dropped because of the abortion law

 - Economic incentives can crowd out moral or social incentives

-- We all tend jump to explaining event through apparent causation, but that can be spectularly wrong
+- We all tend to jump to explaining events through apparent causation, but that can be spectacularly wrong

-Freakonomics starts by taking aim at a pillar of old economic theory: the one on economical incentives.
+Freakonomics starts by taking aim at a pillar of old economic theory: that men are purely rational individuals who act on purely rational (and easily to computer) economic incentives.

-For decades eonomists love the idea of the economically rational incentives.
-We are all rational, postulated the now almost dead Homo Economicus framework.
+We are all rational, postulated the now almost defunct Homo Economicus framework.

-Focusing only on one side of the incentive equation, such as the economical ones, can indeed often backfire.
-The author uses the example of a the now famous daycare center in Hafa.
+Focusing only on one side of the incentive equation, such as the financial ones, can indeed often backfire.
+The author uses the example of the now-famous daycare center in Hafa, Israel.

-To reduce the amount of late pick-ups by the parents the school started charging a $3 dollars fine for every time a parent would show up late.
+To reduce the number of late pick-ups by the parents the school started charging a $3 dollars fine for every time a parent would show up late.

 Did that decrease the incidence of late pick-ups?
 No, it doubled it.

 Why?
-Because the financial fine replace the moral obligation.
+Because the financial fine replaces the moral obligation.
 Now the parents felt that, by paying the fine, it would be OK for them to show up late.

 Sort of a “pay per time”.

-When you are thinking about introducing incentives, think instead if you there are already other incentives which you could strengthen instead.
+When you are thinking about introducing incentives, think instead if you can strengthen some already existing natural incentives.
+For example, the human need to not be unfair, which the daycare center could have leveraged.

-If you are interested on the topic I can highly recommend you read Drive by Daniel Pink.
+If you are interested in the topic, I can highly recommend you read Drive by Daniel Pink.

 Imagine a contribution box where people can chip in money in exchange for bagels.
 It mostly relies on the incentives of wanting to be honest and wanting to look honest by the people who happen to be around.